 BIOGRAPHY:

-Dale R. Patterson lives and loves the media, be it print, broadcast or on-line.
+Dale Patterson lives and loves the media, be it print, broadcast, online or publishing.

-Since 1996, Patterson has also published an extensive web site which focuses on the history of Canadian and U.S. rock radio in the '50s, '60s, '70s and '80s.
-It's Rock Radio Scrapbook, Canada's Aircheck Archive.
+Since 1996, Patterson has also published an extensive web site which focuses on the history of Canadian and U.S. rock radio.
+Rock Radio Scrapbook, Canada's Aircheck Archive, is one of the largest of its kind in the world.

 Dale welcomes your e-mail here.